YuriyVolkov1990/animal-shelter-app/README.md

 # animal-shelter-app
-This is a telegram bot for animal shelter
+This is a telegram bot for animal shelter.
  Members:
-Yuriy Volkov
+Yuriy Volkov,
 Zoya Avramenko???